ombori/grid-docs/general/upcoming/README.md

 - Estimated release date: January 2023

 ### Device lease
-- Ability to temporarily move devices from a Certified Service Provider (CSP) type tenant to its subtenant without having the subtenant billed for the device instance.
+- Ability to temporarily move devices from a Certified Solutions Provider (CSP) type tenant to its subtenant without having the subtenant billed for the device instance.
 - Estimated release date: January 2023

 ### Grid Analytics